 There are two possible explanations for the preponderance of Western countries at the top of the index: one is that the index is deliberately or accidentally biased in their favour; the other is that they really do contribute more to the world than other countries.

-In all honesty I would rather it were the former, because that could more easily be corrected: as I said in my TED talk, the fact that Kenya managed to reach the Top 30 in the first edition gave me more pleasure than any other result.
-It would suit my agenda far better if a few Eastern, Southern and/or developing countries had put some rich Western countries to shame for their greater contribution to humanity or the planet.
+In all honesty we would rather it were the former, because that could more easily be corrected: as Simon said in his TED talk, the fact that Kenya managed to reach the Top 30 in the first edition gave him more pleasure than any other result.
+It would suit our agenda far better if a few Eastern, Southern and/or developing countries had put some rich Western countries to shame for their greater contribution to humanity or the planet.
 But unfortunately it just doesn’t seem to be the case - at least not using any of the data that's robust, reliable, relevant and available.

 And most of the data is produced by big international agencies - mainly in the UN system - which means that in many cases it's actually collected by the statistical offices of the countries themselves.
 This leaves relatively little room for bias, and in any case, the UN represents most countries on earth.

 As an experiment, we even tried deliberately to rig the rankings in a number of different ways, by excluding certain datasets (we couldn't add any new ones because these 35 were the only suitable ones we could find after four years of research) and changing some of the calculation methods, just to see how different we could make the results.
 We tried dividing the data by population and by GNI, but it didn't substantially change the ranking.
 The final decision to divide the results by GDP was made purely to avoid penalising poorer countries for their smaller economies.